agkozak/zsh-z/tests/TESTS.md

   the rename always fail; the post-mv cleanup branch must run, the datafile is unchanged, the new entry didn't land.
 Helper `_no_tempfile_in DIR` (defined in the file) does the glob check.
+- `test_mv_retry_with_inherited_err_return` and
+  `test_mv_retry_with_inherited_err_exit` verify a mocked move that fails once and then succeeds while the corresponding caller option is enabled.
+The retry and its nonzero delay status must not activate the option; the update must land and leave no tempfile.
+The `zshz` call is deliberately not wrapped in a conditional, which would suppress the inherited option and mask the regression.
 - `test_no_tempfile_after_lock_timeout` — lock held externally,
   `ZSHZ_LOCK_TIMEOUT=1`.
 The timeout path returns before opening the tempfile, so there's nothing to clean up; a future refactor